5 Day Intensive Course: 14-15 May & 4-6 June 2018, Strathclyde University

 1. Why this Course?

-This Intensive Course offers participants the opportunity to learn the skills required to facilitate restorative conferences and circles.
+This two-part Intensive Course offers participants to learn and develop the skills required to facilitate restorative conferences and circles.
 It includes training in the engagement and preparation of people who have been harmed and people responsible for harm, their supporters and the community.

 Led by the internationally-renowned Restorative Practices trainer, Tim Chapman, this is the first time this world-renowned course is being offered on the mainland UK.